Rahmatika23/MultiLayerPerceptronUAS/README.md

 Thanks to him who has helped me to do the exams because of this pandemic I was not taught properly and correctly, I felt that studying self-taught was not a lecture.
-I dont quite understand :)  https://github.com/filipecalasans/mlp
+I dont quite understand :)  https://github.com/filipecalasans/mlp.

 # Multilayer Perceptron (MLP)

 MLP is a Supervised Machine Learning that can solve problems that are not lineary separable.
 So that these advantages can be used to solve problems that the Single Layer Perceptron cannot build.
-Simple problems that can be solved by MLP include XOR logic problems.(yunusmuhammad007) A multilayer perceptron (MLP) is a class of feed-forward artificial neural network(NN).
+Simple problems that can be solved by MLP include XOR logic problems (yunusmuhammad007).
+A multilayer perceptron (MLP) is a class of feed-forward artificial neural network(NN).
 A MLP consists of, at least, three layers of nodes: an input layer, a hidden layer and an output layer.
 Except for the input nodes, each node is a neuron that uses a nonlinear activation function (Wikipedia).

 # Mathematical Formulation